 Another important factor in interpreting geographical variation is the summary measures that are used to describe or scale the magnitude of variations.
 As it is wellestablished, the incidence measures, when adjusted for influencing factors such as age and gender distribution, are the best measures for assessing geographical variations.
 Other measures, such as prevalence, PMR and MOR, are subject to certain comparability problems that may distort interpretation and terminate to wrong conclusions.
 The last factor in the interpretation of geographical variation studies is the use of the new technologies, statistical modeling and complexities to draw conclusions.
 One of the techniques used in the study of cancer, especially childhood cancers, has been the investigation of possible case clustering around certain environmental hazards such as landfills or nuclear reactors.
 The investigation of a cluster is, in fact, another way of describing smallscale geographical variation.
-This depends on a statistical model that incorporates a great deal of assumption.
-While the detection of cancer clusters are very important to epidemiologists looking at the etiology of cancer, detected clusters must be examined carefully, and the result of certain clusters requires other means of investigation to address the etiology behind the cluster [19].
+While the detection of cancer clusters are very important to epidemiologists looking at the etiology of cancer, detected clusters must be examined carefully, and the result of certain clusters requires other means of investigation to address the etiology behind the cluster [12].

-The geography and health are two interrelated entities

-which the former complement the latter.
+In Conclusion, the geography and health are two interrelated entities which the former complement the latter.
 The GIS, as a new technology, will provide ample opportunities for epidemiologists to understand the underlying factors affecting the health of people and for policy makers to draw better policy making strategies at the community level.
 This utilization of GIS is, in fact, an informative origin for challenging process of etiologic investigation and policy making of disease and health outcomes without misuse or over utilization of the technology.